LupusJM/InstaDownloader/README.md

 ## Notes
+- Tested and verified in Linux & Windows OS.
 - This script requires the Google Chrome browser and its driver suitable for your operating system.
 - Remember that downloading content from social media platforms may be restricted by copyright and Instagram's terms of service.